 - A block bitmap or a data structure to identify used and unused data blocks

-That is in the case of the ext3 file system.
-If you consider the ext4 file system you will find that it has taken space management to the next higher level with some additional features in their block groups.
+That is the case with the ext3 file system.
+If you consider the ext4 file system, you will find that it has taken space management to a higher level with some additional features in its block groups.

 - The inode bitmap

 This gives it a significant advantage.
 It actually frees up larger contiguous data blocks in each flex block group for other block groups.

 No matter what the structure of the block group is, managing files at this level offers better space management and enhances the performance of the file systems to a significant extent in comparison to organizing and managing files in one single unit.